Slow Cooker Garlic Parmesan Potatoes

 - Seasonings: Salt, pepper, thyme and oregano.
 You can also use Italian seasoning if you have that on hand.

-- Parmesan cheese: I use Kraft cheese in a shaker bottle but I have also used. shredded parmesan and that works great too.
+- Parmesan cheese: I use Kraft cheese in a shaker bottle but I have also used.
+Shredded parmesan works well too.

-Step One – Wash and cut the potatoes into wedges and place in the slow cooker.
+- Cut the potatoes and toss them into the slow cooker.

 What should I serve with these?